CS-440-Fall-2023/hw2/README.md

 # Discussion

-This is a length and potentially confusing assignment.
+This is a lengthy and potentially confusing assignment.
 There is a lot to take in and it may seem complicated and daunting.
 So do not be shy to reach out!
 In case of confusion or lack of clarity, do not hesitate to contact the course staff.
 We also encourage you to:

 - discuss with your buddy,
 - post in the discussion thread linked in the Assignment module on the course page on Canvas.